omifounder/ASR-Hinglish-Code-Mixed/lean-mhubert/README.md

   - `domain` in {`call_center`, `ivr`, `web`}.
   - `duration_sec`.

-For SSL sampling and clustering, I **cap per-language hours** to prevent English from overwhelming Hindi/Hinglish, inspired by mHuBERT‑147’s language and dataset up-sampling scheme but simplified to 3 languages.[web:270][web:380]
+For SSL sampling and clustering, I cap per-language hours to prevent English from overwhelming Hindi/Hinglish, inspired by mHuBERT‑147’s language and dataset up-sampling scheme but simplified to 3 languages.

 ---